MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/9-intelligent-performance.md

 The cloud provides a method for Microsoft to provide additional services in form of performance recommendations and automation outside of plan recommendations.
 This capability is known as automatic tuning for Azure SQL Database.
 These services run as background programs that analyze performance data from an instance of Azure SQL Database.
 These services are included in the price of any database subscription.

 The main scenario automatic tuning is designed to address pertains to indexes.
-Automatic tuning analyzes data from the telemetry of a database, including the query store and DMVs, to recommend indexes to be created that can improve application performance.
+Automatic tuning analyzes data from the telemetry of a database, including the Query Store and DMVs, to recommend indexes to be created that can improve application performance.
 Additionally, you can enable automatic tuning to automatically create indexes that can improve query performance.
 Automatic tuning also monitors index changes, and recommends dropping or automatically drops indexes that don't improve query performance.

 Automatic tuning for Azure SQL Database takes a conservative approach to recommending indexes.
 This means that recommendations that might appear in a DMV like sys.dm_db_missing_index_details, or a query show plan, might not show up immediately as recommendations for automatic tuning.
 Automatic tuning services monitor queries over time, and use machine learning algorithms to make recommendations to truly affect query performance.